kwonchungli/kwonchungli.github.io/_pages/about.md

 Other aspects of life
 ======
 I used to play the piano, mostly the pieces of Beethoven and Chopin.
-My favoriate songs to play are Chopin's Etude 25-11, Chopin's Ballade 4, and Beethoven's Piano Sonata 29.
+My favoriate song to play is Chopin's Etude 25-11.
 I am also a huge fan of rock and metal musics.
 My favorite bands are Skid row (in late 80s-90s), Slipknot, Stryper (glad that they are still active!).
 These days, I often listen to Game OST when I study or relax.

-I am a fan of the game of Go, and enjoy playing it (mostly online) these days.
-Before I start my PhD, I have long played Starcraft and League of Legneds throughout my life, but these games require great physical which I cannot help anymore.
-Now I rather play more relaxing single player games -- I am also a fan of JRPG and platformer style games.
+I am a huge fan of the game of Go, and play it online in my free time.
+I became interested in playing Go since I watched the super match between Lee Sedol and Alphago, just as much as that event interested me to pursue my Ph.D. in machine learning, especially for RL.